ferhatkefsiz/ig-toolkit/README.md

 ## Available scripts

+- `start` - run application
-- `clean` - remove coverage data, transpiled files,
+- `clean` - remove coverage data, transpiled files
-- `build` - transpile TypeScript to JavaScript,
+- `build` - transpile TypeScript to JavaScript
-- `format` - format source files,
+- `format` - format source files

+## Instagram Action Blocked

+Action blocks are typically caused by the exceeded number of actions you perform in a window of time — per hour or day.
+Once you exceed the allowed hourly or daily actions limits, your actions get blocked by Instagram.

+### How long do you get temporarily blocked on Instagram?

+If you haven’t been given a date with your action blocked message, the temporary ban can last from a couple hours to a couple days and onward to four weeks.
+We’ve never heard of a ban lasting longer than four weeks.
+If you have been given a date, the action block typically ends at the same time of day as when you first received it.

 ## Contributing

-Want to contribute to making this project better for others?
-Thanks!
-There are plenty of ways you can help.

-Before you do anything else, please read the [README][readme] of this project first.
-It will highlight the key features and help you understand the project structure.
-The rest of this document will help make the contribution process easier.

-### Where do I go from here?

-If you noticed a bug or have a question, [open an issue][issues].
-I'll try to answer it as fast as possible.

-### Can I submit a Pull Request?

-Pull requests to fix issues, add improvements, or other features are always appreciated!
-Good pull requests should be focused and avoid unrelated commits.
-Including helpful descriptions, titles, and screenshots will make it easier to review.

-### What can I contribute to?

 Even the smallest change is appreciated.
 It can be a typo error or fixing a bug.
 Nothing is too small to be helpful.

-You can also reach out to [my email][email] if you want to work on an issue.
+If you noticed a bug or have a question, [open an issue][issues].
+I'll try to answer it as fast as possible.

 ## License

 This project is licensed under the MIT License - see the [LICENSE][license] file for details.

+---

+> ## Disclaimer: Risk of Account Ban
+>
+> I'm almost certain that automating user activity violates instagram's TOS, which can result in a permanent ban.
+Only you are responsible for your accounts.

 [readme]: https://github.com/ferhatkefsiz/ig-toolkit#readme
 [issues]: https://github.com/ferhatkefsiz/ig-toolkit/issues